-Is the internet censored in Hong Kong?
-With all the protests that have happened this past year in Hong Kong, the relationship between Hong Kong and China has been international news.
+Is the internet censored in Hong Kong in 2020?
+Considering the protests and the new security laws in Hong Kong, the relationship between Hong Kong and China has been international news.
 Most people are aware that China heavily censors its internet, but what about Hong Kong?
 Do you need a VPN in Hong Kong?

-Prior to 1997, the year that Hong Kong was handed over to Chinese rule, the small territory was ruled by the British for more than 150 years.
+Prior to 1997, the year that Hong Kong was handed back over to China, the small territory was ruled by the British for more than 150 years.
 Even today, Hong Kong has remnants of English culture and life.

 Hong Kong | One Government, Two Systems

-Despite Hong Kong’s relatively small size in relationship to China, it still technically maintains this two-systems type of government.
+Despite Hong Kong’s relatively small size in relationship to China, for many years it was able to maintain this two-systems type of government.

 Confidence in this system has eroded over the past few years, however.
 Many Hong Kong residents and international observers have watched carefully as China surprisingly allowed for democratic elections…and then only presented China-approved candidates.

 Even when the new high-speed train connection between Hong Kong and China opened up, China asserted its dominance by setting up customs on the Hong Kong side, essentially claiming sovereignty over the train station itself.